What is Christian Counseling?

 There are different schools of thought about how to define Christian Counseling.
 These range from an approach in which all counseling precepts are rooted directly in the Bible, to a school of thought which states that counseling should be a mix of Christian traditions with modern counseling techniques.

 There are other fields which are related to Christian Counseling, but are not necessarily the same.
 These include services provided by religious leaders such as pastors and priests, and those provided by spiritual directors.
 Pastors and priests can be great sources of counsel, and they also can provide other supports such as sacraments, but they usually are not specifically trained to do counseling per se, except on a limited basis.
-Spiritual directors work with people specifically on enhancing their spiritual lives.
+Spiritual directors work with people specifically on enhancing their spiritual lives, kind of like a spiritual wellness coach.
 Some pastors or priests or spiritual directors may be trained in a counseling field, but others are not, and it is important that the consumer be aware of the difference.

 A Christian Counseling session is similar to a regular counseling session, but it draws on spiritual practices and metaphors more than one would usually find in a regular counseling session.
 Specific methods may vary.
 The client and the therapist may decide, for example, that part of the session be devoted to prayer specific to addressing the client's problems.
 Scripture or Scripture-related imagery or metaphors may be used.
 Fundamentally, the therapeutic relationship is seen as not a dyad of therapist and client, but as a triad of therapist, client, and God.
 The therapist and client work together to discover how God is at work in resolving the problem and giving it meaning.